abik11/tips-tricks/Powershell.md

 A disadvantage of this command is that you have to specify the name of the NIC, you cannot use its index.
 To overcome it you have to use **wmic**.

 ### Wlan
 **Netsh** can be used for WLAN management.
-For example you can see all the configured WLAN profiles and connect your PC with the given profile:
+For example you can see all the WLAN interfaces, configured WLAN profiles and connect your PC with the given profile:
 ```
+netsh wlan show interfaces
 netsh wlan show profiles
 netsh wlan connect name="myWifi"
 ```